Demi Lovato: 2015–2016: Confident

-Lovato released the lead single from Confident titled "Cool for the Summer" on July 1, 2015.
-The song attracted attention for its bi-curious theme and was a commercial success, peaking at number eleven on the Billboard Hot 100 and being certified double platinum in the U.S. On September 18, 2015, the title track "Confident" was released as the album's second single and peaked at number 21 on the Hot 100.
-On October 17, 2015, Lovato performed a "Cool for the Summer" and "Confident" medley, as well as "Stone Cold" melody on Saturday Night Live during the series' forty-first season.
+Lovato released "Cool for the Summer" as the lead single from her fifth studio album, on July 1, 2015.
+The song attracted attention for its bi-curious theme, and was a commercial success, peaking at number eleven on the Billboard Hot 100, and reached the top ten in the United Kingdom and New Zealand, and was certified triple-platinum by the RIAA.
+On September 18, 2015, the title track "Confident" was released as the album's second single and peaked at number 21 on the Hot 100.
+It topped the Billboard Dance Club Songs chart and was later certified quadruple platinum by the RIAA.
+Lovato performed as the musical guest on an episode of the NBC late-night sketch comedy Saturday Night Live in October 2015.
 Lovato was also featured on the re-release of "Irresistible", the fourth single from Fall Out Boy's sixth studio album American Beauty/American Psycho.

-The same month, she signed with the major modeling agency, Wilhelmina Models.
+Lovato's fifth album, Confident, was released on October 16, 2015, and was nominated for Best Pop Vocal Album at the 59th Annual Grammy Awards.
+The album debuted at number two on the US Billboard 200 with first-week sales of 98,000 album units, and was certified Platinum by the RIAA.
+The album received mixed to positive reviews from critics.
+Annie Zaleski from The A.V.
+Club stated that "Confident is an impressive album by a pop star who knows what she wants—and also knows exactly how to get there."
+During the album's production, Lovato commented: "I've already started recording for my new album, and I have plans to record during the tour.
+The sound just evolves into everything that I've been and everything that I want to become."
+She further stated, "I've never been so sure of myself as an artist when it comes down to confidence, but not only personal things, but exactly what I want my sound to be and what I know I'm capable of and this album will give me the opportunity to show people what I can really do."
+On October, she signed with the major modeling agency, Wilhelmina Models.
 Lovato released the music video for her R&B-infused song "Waitin for You" featuring rapper Sirah on October 22, 2015.
-On October 26, 2015, Lovato and Nick Jonas announced that they would be touring together on the Future Now Tour.
-Lovato was honored with the first-ever Rulebreaker Award on December 11, 2015, at the 2015 Billboard Women in Music event.
+On October 26, 2015, Lovato and Nick Jonas announced that they would be touring together on the Future Now Tour, to further promote Confident, with shows in North America and Europe.
+Lovato was honored with the first-ever Rulebreaker Award at the 2015 Billboard Women in Music event.
 On March 21, 2016, "Stone Cold" was released as the third and final single from Confident.
 On July 1, 2016, Lovato released a new single titled "Body Say" to promote her tour.

+In 2016, Lovato was honored with the GLAAD Vanguard Award at the 27th GLAAD Media Awards, for her support of the rights of the LGBT community.
+Lovato was also named to Forbes 30 Under 30 list in the music category.